Spiritual Maturity

 Galatians 5:16-26 ESV

-The fruit of the Holy Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
-This is the fruit we should be producing in every area in our lives and all situations we find ourselves in.
-This fruit tells us what kind of tree we are.
-When we are tested in a trial and produce this fruit during the trial, it is pleasing to God.
-It also shows us how we are growing in our own spiritually maturity.
-This fruit will never produce pride, it will produce more humility.
-The fruit of the Holy Spirit, when manifested in our lives, creates in us the ability to be conquerors.
-Conquerors over sin and darkness.
-We cannot practice sin and walk in the Spirit at the same time, it is either one or the other.
+The fruit of the Holy Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+This fruit will never produce pride; it will produce more humility.
+The fruit of the Holy Spirit conquers sin and darkness.
+We cannot practice sin and walk in the Spirit at the same time; it is either one or the other.

 Love is patient